 CJI actively supports and promotes the expanded use of Alternative Dispute Resolution methods by the judiciary in order to help facilitate the efficient resolution of disputes.
 Current and recent projects of the CJI ADR Committee include the following:

-- The CJI education fund, with the support of the ADR committee, provided judicial officer scholarships to the 2008 and 2009 ADR conference in Denver.
+- The CJI education fund, with the support of the ADR committee, provides judicial scholarships to the CBA ADR conference in Denver.

 - CJI has been participating in a national effort, sponsored by the American Bar Association Section on Dispute Resolution and the National Conference of Commissioners on Uniform State Laws, to develop a Uniform Mediation Act (UMA).
 The UMA has been formally adopted by both groups and will be presented for adoption to the legislatures in all 50 states.
 CJI will work with other groups, including the CBA ADR Committee, ODR and COCOMO, to provide input to the Colorado Legislature about the UMA and its implications for Colorado.